leopoldodonnell/tapas/Readme.md

-# Tapas - A tiny-imaged minimal static HTTP file server
+# Tapas - A tiny-imaged (8MB) minimal static HTTP file server with Go and Docker

 Tapas are quick and easy, and so is this recipe for standing up a *quick-and-dirty* static http file server that is under 10MB.